aliceinwaterdeep/obsidian-hardcover/README.md

   - Choose which data to include in your notes
   - Configure property names to match your personal system
   - Select data source preferences (book vs. edition level)
+- **Directory Organization**:
+  - Group your book notes by author and/or series
 - **User notes**: The plugin uses a delimiter system to separate plugin-generated content and user-added content.
 This means you can add your own notes (thoughts, quotes...) to a book note below the delimiter and it will be preserved during syncs.

 > [!WARNING]